Welcome to Indiana Wind Watch

 NEXTERA EVIDENTIARY HEARING AT THE STATEHOUSE

 The Presiding Officers, having reviewed the Motion, hereby GRANT the Motion.
 The procedural schedule in this Cause is revised as follows: 1.
 Petitioner shall file its supplemental case-in-chief filing on or before August 28, 2018.
 2. The OUCC shall file its reply to Petitioner's supplemental filing on or before September 20, 2018.
 3. Petitioner shall file its rebuttal on or before October 5, 2018.
-4. The evidentiary hearing previously scheduled for April 19, 2018 is now continued to October 22, 2018 at 9:30 a.m. in Room 224 of the PNC Center, 101 West Washington Street, 101 West Washington Street, Indianapolis, Indiana.
+4. The evidentiary hearing previously scheduled for April 19, 2018 has been moved to October 22, 2018 at 9:30 a.m. in Room 224 of the PNC Center, 101 West Washington Street, 101 West Washington Street, Indianapolis, Indiana.
 5. Proposed orders and supporting briefs shall be filed on or before November 2, 2018.
 6. The Commission shall issue an order in this Cause on or before December 31, 2018.